defagos/CoconutKit/README.markdown

 and bitcode as well.

+Visual components are either device independent or support iPhone 4", 4.7", 5.5" and iPhone X screen sizes, as well as iPads.

 CoconutKit can be used both from Objective-C or Swift files.
 It does not contain any private API method calls and is therefore App Store compliant.

 ## Installation